Schoolgirl expulsion reignites French migration row

 Government spokeswoman Najat Vallaud-Belkacem defended the minister and rebuffed calls for his resignation, urging patience while the incident is investigated.

-But the uproar showed no signs of abating, with hundreds of high school students marching through central Paris and hundreds more protesting outside some 20 schools over the expulsion of Dibrani and a boy in a separate case.
+On Wednesday, Prime Minister Jean-Marc Ayrault told parliament that Dibrani, now back in Kosovo with her family, would be readmitted to France if the probe found that police had broken rules by arresting her on school property.

-“Valls, you’re done.
-The youth is in the streets,” the students chanted while holding up signs proclaiming “Education for all” and “Support for Leonarda”.
+But the uproar showed no signs of abating, with hundreds of high school students demonstrating outside some 20 schools over the expulsion of Dibrani and another student of Armenian descent in a separate case.

 After initially dismissing the criticism as “sterile polemics”, Valls was forced to fend off charges of betraying the left during a trip to the French Caribbean island of Martinique.